AVEVA/CONNECT-data-services-developer-docs/content/communities/community-workflow-join.md

 uid: community-workflow-join
 ---

-# Workflow to join community
+# Workflow to join a community

 Complete the following procedures to join a community after receiving an invitation.